scylladb/scylla-migrator/docs/source/migrate-from-cassandra-or-parquet.rst

 Configuring the Source
 ----------------------

-The data `source` can be a Cassandra or ScyllaDB database, or a Parquet file.
+The data ``source`` can be a Cassandra or ScyllaDB table, or a Parquet file.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Reading from Cassandra or ScyllaDB